Howard Dean: Potential Obama administration role

 Supporters of Dean were angry that he was not given a position in the new Obama administration and not invited to the press conference at which Tim Kaine was introduced as his successor as Democratic National Committee chairman.
 Joe Trippi, who was Dean's presidential campaign manager in 2004, told Politico, "[Dean] was never afraid to challenge the way party establishment in Washington did business, and that doesn't win you friends in either party."
 Trippi further explained the apparent snub of Dean by stating, "You don't have to look any further than Rahm Emanuel."
 Trippi was referring to the tension between Emanuel and Dean over Dean's 50 state strategy.
 Sources close to Emanuel dismissed these charges.

 Dean said: "I didn't do this for the spoils.
 I did this for the country.
 I'm very happy that Barack Obama is president, and I think he's picked a great Cabinet.
 And I'm pretty happy.
 I wouldn't trade my position for any other position right now.
 I'm going to go into the private sector, make a living making speeches, and do a lot of stuff on health care policy."

 When asked about not being selected for a position in the Obama administration, Dean responded, "Obviously, it would have been great, but it's not happening and the president has the right to name his own Cabinet, so I'm not going to work in the government it looks like."
 When asked how he felt about not being selected, Dean replied he would "punt on that one."
-After the withdrawal of Tom Daschle's nomination for the position, Dean had been touted by many for the post of Secretary of Health and Human Services.
+After the withdrawal of Tom Daschle's nomination for the position, Dean had been touted by some for the post of Secretary of Health and Human Services.
 After being passed over for the post once again, Dean commented: "I was pretty clear that I would have liked to have been Secretary of HHS but it is the president's choice and he decided to go in a different direction."